madhavsanj/PID_Controller_DC_gearmotor/README.md

 ## EV Pedal Control System (STM32F411)

 This project implements a closed-loop DC motor speed control system using an STM32F411 microcontroller.
+The motor module used is a Bemonoc 12V DC Gearmotor rated for 300rpm with an encoder.
 Motor speed is controlled using a bare-metal PID controller with real-time feedback from a quadrature encoder.

 A potentiometer is used to set the target RPM, while PWM drives the motor through an L298N motor driver.